-(Amend) 2.11 INSTRUCTIONAL TECHNOLOGY
+2.11 INSTRUCTIONAL TECHNOLOGY

 AASB is encouraged by and grateful for the Legislature's commitment of \$5 million in the 2007 capital budget to support the AASB Consortium for Digital Learning.
-This appropriation will enable 19 school districts involving nearly 2,500 students and teachers to pilot the integrated use of laptop computers on a 24/7 basis.
+This appropriation will enable 18 school districts involving nearly 2,500 students and teachers to pilot the integrated use of laptop computers on a 24/7 basis.
 Future investments in the Consortium by the Legislature are essential to allow all students access to the expanded learning opportunities provided by digital learning inside and outside the school environment.
-Because of the global economy that our youth will experience.
-AASB urges the state and federal governments to ensure that all classrooms are provided affordable and equitable broadband access to the national information infrastructure.
+Because of the global economy that our youth will experience, AASB urges the state and federal governments to ensure that all classrooms are provided affordable and equitable broadband access to the national information infrastructure.
 AASB urges the Legislature to implement appropriations or matching grants for instructional technology that would address hardware and software purchases, communication, infrastructure and training needs of students and staff.
 We request the Legislature to join us in urging Congress to fully fund either the provisions of the Telecommunications Act of 1996 (E-rate program) or a robust educational technology substitute that protects the Universal Service Fund to help provide affordable telecommunications to rural areas.

 Rationale.
-Alaskan students are growing up in an Information Age that is rapidly becoming the Gommunication Age, a digital age that is allowing access to all global markets.
-If our students are to thrive in this ever increasing global economy, K-12 schools must have the tools and trained staff to provide the appropriate education, Currently.
-The global information highway and the skills to communicate over it, as well as access to the rich store of information on it, must be made available to students.
-Throughout the years many schools have seen most many of their technology purchases become obsolete, outdated and inoperable.
-Teachers are unable to effectively implement integrate technology in the classrooms due to lack or inadequacy of equipment and for training.
+Alaskan students are growing up in a digital age that is allowing access to all global markets.
+If our students are to thrive in this ever-increasing global economy, K-12 schools must have the tools and trained staff to provide the appropriate education.
+Currently, a number of schools have seen many of their technology purchases become obsolete, outdated, and inoperable.
+Teachers are unable to effectively integrate technology in the classrooms due to lack or inadequacy of equipment and/or training.
 Current school district budgets cannot provide adequate funds to meet existing or future instructional technology needs.

 Equality in educational opportunity has always been a goal of the Association of Alaska School Boards.
 Future economic viability will not depend as much on physical presence, but rather the ability to import, transmit or convey ideas and information electronically.
-Today's globally competitive economy requires that all schools have access to modern technologies-internet access, computers, distance learning-that can open new doors of educational opportunity for our school children.

-Amended 1998, 99, 01, 04 (Sunset: Nov.
+Today's globally competitive economy requires that all schools have access to modern technologies-Internet access, computers, distance learning-that can open new doors of educational opportunity for our school children.
+Amended 1998, 99, 01, 04, 06 (Sunset Nov.
 2008)